 A new use for chia seeds

 This recipe comes to us from Diane Brown, author of The Seduction Cookbook: Culinary Creations For Lovers and creator of the Family Farm Box.
-Diane created this recipe for chia seed biscuits to showcase the sexy side of chia.
-With their ancient, Incan connection to strength, (not to mention their nutritional makeup of protein and Omega 3’s), Diane celebrates chia seeds as among the world’s hottest aphrodisiacs.
+Diane created this recipe for chia seed biscuits to show the versatility of chia, (and how well they can be incorporated into an aphrodisiac recipe).
+With their ancient, Incan connection to strength, not to mention their nutritional makeup of protein and Omega-3 fatty acids, Diane celebrates chia seeds as among the world’s finest aphrodisiacs.

-Although Diane recommends serving the biscuits with the aphrodisiac of strawberries, we think they’re also a great partner for raspberries and blueberries with a dollop of creme fraiche.
+Although Diane recommends serving the biscuits with the aphrodisiac of strawberries, I’ve tried them with a number of berries.
+To make a complete breakfast from these chia seed biscuits, partner them with whatever berry you love, from blackberries to cloudberries.
+I especially like serving them with a combination of raspberries and blueberries and a dollop of creme fraîche.
 Or you could try these biscuits served with fresh chunks of pineapple, another of our favorite aphrodisiacs.
 They also work on their own as a grab-and-go snack.

 - 2 cups whole wheat white flour